 Red Lily Beetle (Lilioceris lilii)

 The Red Lily Beetle has received a great deal of press lately; some alarmist gardeners cry, "Woe is me!" but others with a more practical viewpoint say "OK, so what do we do now?"
-Although B&D Lilies is in the rainy Northwest and there are no Red Lily Beetles in our region, we have been asking our customers in the New England States about their favorite methods of dealing with this relatively new pest.
+Although B&D Lilies is in the rainy Northwest and no Red Lily Beetles have been found on the Olympic Peninsula (where we farm), we have been asking our customers in the New England States about their favorite methods of dealing with this relatively new pest.
 They share that control of the beetle is not expensive, nor requires massive amounts of pesticides or even an overhaul of the garden, but rather common sense, diligence and a little hands and knees work.

 Lilioceris lilii,commonly known as the Red Lily Beetle, Lily Leaf Beetle or Crimson Lily Beetle is native to Eurasia and has most likely spread into North America from either non-inspected "bootleg" (smuggled) imports or poorly inspected bulbs and plants with soil attached.
 Emerging in April and May, the adult beetles lay their eggs on the undersides of leaves from about late April until early September.
 Eggs hatch in about a week and the larvae feed on both foliage and flowers from May through September.
 In two weeks, when the larvae are fully grown, they pupate underground and emerge as adults for another cycle of feeding, then return to the soil or nearby ground litter for overwintering.
 Click Red Lily Beetle for photo and general information from wikipedia.